 Funded by the Bravewell Philanthropic Collaborative, BraveNet is Practice Based Research Network (PBRN) composed of eight clinical sites that help advance integrative medicine.
 BraveNet is designed to help answer practice-relevant questions, link outcomes data with services and billing information, and provide data on new models of integrative care.
 With the support of the Duke Clinical Research Institute, Duke serves as the Coordinating Center for BraveNet and is responsible to oversee training, information technology, data gathering, analysis, day-to-day operations and communication for BraveNet.
 Two specific studies are funded and underway.
 The first is a descriptive study of over 4000 Integrative Medicine patients across the nation.
 The study aims to better understand who Integrative Medicine patients are as a group, and their reasons for seeking Integrative Medicine.
 The second study is an outcomes study that focuses on chronic pain patients who use Integrative Medicine services.

-(NIH/NCCAM funded) This two-site randomized, controlled trial is being conducted in collaboration with Michael Baime, MD at the University of Pennsylvania.
-It compares two innovative interventions for long-term maintenance of significant weight loss.
+(NIH/NCCAM funded) This two-site randomized, controlled trial was conducted in collaboration with Michael Baime, MD at the University of Pennsylvania.
+It compared two innovative interventions for long term maintenance of significant weight loss.

-(NIH/NCCAM-funded) Also in collaboration with the University of Pennsylvania, this study uses functional MRI measures to test potential shifts in brain response to food and eating cues as a function of the EMPOWER interventions for a subset of the sample at the University of Pennsylvania site.
+(NIH/NCCAM funded) Also in collaboration with the University of Pennsylvania, this study used functional MRI measures to test potential shifts in brain response to food and eating cues as a function of the EMPOWER interventions for a subset of the sample at the University of Pennsylvania site.